Pierrefonds-Roxboro station

+Pierrefonds-Roxboro ([pjɛʁfɔ̃ʁɔksbɔʁo]) in the borough of Pierrefonds-Roxboro in Montreal, Quebec, Canada is a Réseau express métropolitain (REM) station that opened on 17 November 2025.
+The REM station replaced a commuter train station named Roxboro-Pierrefonds on the Deux-Montagnes line of the Exo network, which closed in 2020.

 History

-The station was originally named Roxboro, and was built as part of Canadian Northern Railway's line from Montreal to Deux-Montagnes via the Mount Royal Tunnel.
+The railway station was originally named Roxboro, and was built as part of Canadian Northern Railway's line from Montreal to Deux-Montagnes via the Mount Royal Tunnel.
 It handled passengers, mail, and freight.
 Roxboro Station burned down in 1932 and was not immediately rebuilt.
 Instead the stop moved approximately 1/2 mi west to where the railway crossed Gouin Boulevard West.
 This station was known as Ste-Genevieve.
 By 1944 the stop had returned to its original site and was once more known as Roxboro.
 The new, small station no longer handled freight.

+In the 1990s, the station was modernized as part of the electrification of the Deux-Montagnes line, and renamed Roxboro-Pierrefonds.
+In May 2020, the station was closed, to allow the line to be converted to the REM.

 Location

 The station is located in the former city of Roxboro in the Pierrefonds-Roxboro borough of Montreal, at 11100 Gouin Boulevard West.
-The platforms can also be accessed from the east where the line crosses Commercial Center (11th Avenue).
+The platforms can also be accessed from the east where the line crosses Rue du Centre-Commercial (11th Avenue).